learn-static/hist-320/content/6-includes.md

 Click on any of these links and your page will automatically scroll down to the specified section.

 If it doesn't scroll to the section, it might be because you've already deleted that heading from your essay.
-In order for the contents box to work correctly, the word in the Table of Contents Include needs to match a heading somewhere in your essay.
+**In order for the contents box to work correctly, the word in the Table of Contents Include needs to match a heading somewhere in your essay.**
-Your heading just needs to be preceded by one or more pound signs (`#`) (it doesn't matter how many).
+Your heading just needs to be preceded by one or more pound signs (`#`) in order for this feature to work (it doesn't matter how many pound signs).

 ### Now try it yourself

-1. Back in your your GitHub repository, click the pencil button at the top right of your `essay-01.md` file to open editing mode.
+1. Back in your GitHub repository, click the pencil button at the top right of your `essay-01.md` file to open editing mode.
 2. Add a new heading by copying the following: `### My First Subheading`, and pasting it into the `essay-01.md` file somewhere after the `## Introduction` heading but before the `## Conclusion` heading.
 2. Locate the Table of Contents Include: `{% raw %}{% include feature/nav-menu.html sections="Introduction;Conclusion;Notes" %}{% endraw %}`
 3. In the Table of Contents Include, add your new heading and a semicolon between the words "Introduction" and "Conclusion," like this: `"Introduction;My First Subheading;Conclusion;Note"`